samuelmachado1/snake_game/README.md

-# snake_game
+# Snake Game
-Recreating the snake game in JavaScript
+Simple game made in JavaScript that recreates the classic snake game.